-- One-fourth of new prescriptions are never filled.
-(Kleinsinger, 2018) - Even when filled, adherence rates for most medications for chronic conditions such as diabetes and hypertension are only 50-60 percent.
-(Kleinsinger, 2018) - Up to 25 percent of hospitalizations each year are related to medication nonadherence, costing the American health care system up to \$300 billion.
-(Sullivan, 2020) - An estimated 125,000 deaths per year are attributable to medication nonadherence.
-(Kleinsinger, 2018)
+- One-fourth of new prescriptions are never filled (Kleinsinger, 2018). - Even when filled, adherence rates for most medications for chronic conditions such as diabetes and hypertension are only 50 to 60% (Kleinsinger, 2018). - Up to 25% of hospitalizations each year are related to medication nonadherence, costing the American health care system up to \$300 billion (Sullivan, 2020). - An estimated 125,000 deaths per year are attributable to medication nonadherence (Kleinsinger, 2018).

-Despite these statistics, medication nonadherence is largely an invisible problem, unlike better-known causes of death such as heart attack or cancer.
+Despite these statistics, medication nonadherence is largely an invisible problem.
 According to an article by Fred Kleinsinger, MD, published in The Permanente Journal:

-"...Medication nonadherence is usually invisible to patients, their families, and the medical profession.
-It does not appear on the death certificate of a patient who has died of a myocardial infarction after not taking his antihypertensive medication or an antiplatelet agent to protect his stent...Practicing physicians remain largely unaware of this problem.
-To the extent they do, they see it as the patient's responsibility to correct this problem."
+"Medication nonadherence is usually invisible to patients, their families, and the medical profession.
+It does not appear on the death certificate of a patient who has died of a myocardial infarction after not taking his antihypertensive medication or an antiplatelet agent to protect his stent. ...
 Medication Nonadherence Video